The Move to Private Pay

 Working with a clinician means, in an ideal world, that you’re allowing a great deal of your history to be exposed, not to mention your current stressors and challenges.
 An insurance company has the right to ask about this history and what’s going on for you in the present tense, with an eye toward keeping their own costs low.
 When working with a provider you will be signing away your rights to privacy in this area.
 When you work with a provider on a self pay basis, your provider is ethically and legally bound to keep your information private.
 Yes, there are exceptions such as imminent self harm or danger to another or endangering a minor but those are discussed in advance when possible and surely in everyone’s best interest, wouldn’t you agree?

+It is incredibly easy to forget that insurance companies are a for profit business; they are making literally millions of dollars every quarter.
 Insurance companies also have the right to dictate a timeline on which they expect you to ‘get better’.
 They can, and will, tell your clinician what they believe to be reasonable levels of care.
 And, although it takes a great deal of time and energy to keep track of all this, these companies have no problem asking clinicians to provide this information and participate in lengthy phone calls without reimbursement for their time and professionalism.